JJorgeDSIC/ML_PORTAL_CONCEPT/README.md

 The first user is the admin user, you can access to the admin site through localhost:8000/admin/ and create new users.

 Running example: LINK TO-DO

+### Docker

+It is included a DockerFile to build and deploy the app, do the following:

+* docker build --no-cache -t ml_portal .
+* docker run -p 9000:9000 -i -t ml_portal ./run.sh